 No photo available

-Claire Cupples, Director
+Claire Cupples, Secretary

 Claire retired in 2020 after a 30-year career as a teacher, researcher and administrator in three Canadian universities.
 At that point she went from being a part-time resident of Salt Spring Island (since 2002) to being a full-timer.
 Her teaching and research were in the fields of molecular biology and microbiology.